Whether or not you’re much into online banking, protecting yourself from bank fraud is a must.

 Use a strong password—and a password manager to keep them straight

-In general, don’t use simple passwords that people can guess or easily glean from other sources (like your birthday, your child’s birthday, the name of your pet, and so on).
-Additionally, make them unique.
-Don’t repeat their use from account to account.
+In general, avoid simple passwords that people can guess or easily glean from other sources (like your birthday, your child’s birthday, the name of your pet, and so on).
+Additionally, make them unique from account to account.
 That’s can save you major headaches if one account gets compromised and a hacker tries to use the same password on another account.